 For members hired prior to July 1, 2013, retirement benefits are increased by an annual, automatic cost of living adjustment (COLA) of 1.5% or the increase in the consumer price index (CPI), whichever is lower.
-For members hired on or after July 1, 2013, retirement benefits are increased by an annual, automatic cost of living adjustment of 1.0% or the increase in the CPI, whichever is lower.
+For members hired on or after July 1, 2013, retirement benefits are increased by an annual, automatic COLA of 1.0% or the increase in the CPI, whichever is lower.